Explore Case Studies

 The local management committee has identified future needs as follows; capacity-building for managers on the use of medicinal plants, further development of the medicinal resources within the ICCA, communication with other ICCAs, and further legal recognition from the government.

-This case study was originally published by UNEP-WCMC in 02/21.
+This case study was originally published by UNEP-WCMC in February 2021.
 The content was provided by the custodians of this ICCA.
-The ICCA has been self-declared and has not yet been through a peer-review process to verify its status.
+The ICCA has been self-declared and has been through a peer-review process to verify its status.
 More details on this process can be found here.
 The contents of this website do not necessarily reflect the views or policies of UN Environment Programme or WCMC